the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 }

 // ...we pass it to the withInlineProps function,
-// specifying the intended names of the inline props
+// specifying the intended names of the inline-props
 // we want to create.
 const [SumbmitInline, props] = withInlineProps('submit')(Submit);